My Family Member’s Death Was Caused By Medical Malpractice

 Losing a loved one is extremely difficult, especially when it is unexpected.

-Some cases of medical malpractice cause wrongful death.
-This type of medical malpractice gives rise to two distinct cases of action:
+Some cases of a medical malpractice cause wrongful death.
+This type of medical malpractice gives rise to two distinct causes of action:

 - A “survival action” medical malpractice claim for the victim’s personal pain and suffering prior to death

 - A “wrongful death” claim for the loss suffered by the victim’s spouse and next of kinafter the victim’s death

 We discussed in a previous post about the statute of limitations for medical malpractice, which is one year after the cause of action accrues.
 You can read about the statute of limitations more in depth by visiting that blog post and see an example to better understand the concept.
 But, if medical malpractice leads to the wrongful death of a loved one, a wrongful death action is subject to a two year statute of limitations,

 If wrongful death comes about as the result of medical malpractice, there is a two-year statute of limitations.

 This means that it is possible that a wrongful death action may still be available even if the underlying medical malpractice action is time-barred.